 The Disney characters are a big draw for the kids.
 One of the prettiest new displays is the Disney Fairies.

 When it comes to the Festival of Lights Niagara goes all out!
-Don't miss it this year.
+Don't miss it.